langchain-ai/chat-langchain/DEPLOYMENT.md

 Next, click "API Keys" and save the API key in the environment variable `WEAVIATE_API_KEY`.

-The final Weaviate environment variable is "WEAVIATE_INDEX_NAME".
+The final Weaviate environment variable is ``WEAVIATE_INDEX_NAME``.
 This is the name of the index you want to use.
-You can name it whatever you want, but for this example, we'll use "langchain".
+You can name it whatever you want, but for the NatureAlpha deployment we will use ``naturealpha-methdology``.

 After this your vector store will be setup.
 We can now move onto the record manager.